-Kosha Engler is an actress, voice artist and writer based in London.
+Kosha Engler is an award-winning actress and voice artist based in London.

-I moved to London in 2005 from Maryland, USA to marry a British guy.
-We’re still married and have two little boys, Cornelius and Atticus.
+I moved to London in 2005 from Baltimore, Maryland to marry a British guy.
+We now have two boys.

-In early 2018 I appeared in the hit drama Victoria season 2 on PBS Masterpiece.
-I recently finished a three-person Hamlet directed by Simon Evans and David Aula at the Park Theatre in which I played Gertrude, Ophelia, Rosencrantz and Horatio to sold-out houses.
-A few years ago I got a Best Actress Nomination from the Manchester Evening News Theatre Awards for Oleanna directed by Iqbal Khan.
-I also played Pat Collins opposite Andrew Lincoln (Walking Dead) in the Emmy-nominated Moonshot: The Flight of Apollo 11.
+In 2018 I appeared in Victoria season 2 (ITV/PBS Masterpiece).
+I recently teamed up with my father-in-law Gyles Brandreth, my husband Benet Brandreth to play Gertrude, Ophelia, Rosencrantz and Horatio in an exciting three-person Hamlet directed by Simon Evans and David Aula at the Park Theatre.
+A few years ago I earned a Best Actress Nomination from the Manchester Evening News Theatre Awards for Oleanna directed by Iqbal Khan.
+I also played Pat Collins opposite Andrew Lincoln in the Emmy-nominated Moonshot: The Flight of Apollo 11.

-I’ve been the voice of Maybelline UK since 2012 and you can hear me as sassy elephant Suzy and 20 more kooky characters in Furiki Wheels, a Disney/Gaumont cartoon series out in 2018.
+I’ve been the voice of Maybelline UK since 2012 and you can hear me as sassy elephant Suzy and 20 more characters in Furiki Wheels, a Disney/Gaumont cartoon series out now.
 I regularly get to voice badass military women and A.I. characters in video games, often doing motion capture as well.
-My latest are The Crew 2, BAFTA nominated Star Wars Battlefront II and Horizon Zero Dawn, as well as Xenoblade Chronicles 2.
-I’m probably best known as Claire in Crytek’s Crysis 3.
+Latest: Dead Island: Survivors, The Crew 2, Xenoblade Chronicles 2, BAFTA nominated Star Wars Battlefront II and Horizon Zero Dawn.
+I’m best known as Claire in Crytek’s Crysis 3.
 Full game list here.

-I started my career in the Baltimore/Washington, DC area where I made my TV debut in HBO’s The Wire and appeared in Disney's Tuck Everlasting.
+My career began in the Baltimore/Washington, DC area where I made my TV debut in HBO’s The Wire and appeared in Disney's Tuck Everlasting with Sissy Spacek and William Hurt.
 I regularly acted on stage at The Folger Shakespeare Theatre, The Studio Theatre and The Kennedy Center.
 I trained at the University of Maryland College Park where I earned a BA in Theatre on a full performing arts scholarship.
 Before that I graduated cum laude from Notre Dame Preparatory School in Towson, Maryland receiving the theatre and choral medals for outstanding achievement.

 P.S.
-If you're wondering how to pronounce my name, it’s KAH-shuh or /ˈkɒʃə/ for International Phonetic Alphabet fans.
+If you're wondering, my name is pronounced KAH-shuh or /ˈkɒʃə/ for International Phonetic Alphabet fans.
 My parents (American) met a friendly waitress called Kasia (Polish) and named their first and only child after her, then changed the spelling.
 "To make it easier."